4naama/navigen-go/docs/navigen-spec.md

 Rules:
 • The interstitial must not reveal owner-only data.
 • The interstitial must not infer or grant ownership.
-• The “Resend Owner access link” action sends a new signed link to the payor’s email.
+• No resend mechanism exists; recovery is guided via the most recent Owner access email / Stripe receipt.
 • No login, account creation, or identity prompt is permitted.

 --------------------------------------------------------------------

-Access-Required Interstitial (Analytics → Unowned LPM)

-Trigger:
+Access-Blocked (Unowned LPM — LPM Entry)

-This interstitial is shown when a user attempts to access /dashboard (/dash/<location>) for an unowned LPM.
+When a user attempts to open Dash for an unowned LPM via the LPM 📈 entry, the system MUST NOT render analytics or an analytics interstitial.

+Instead, the App MUST open the “Owner settings” modal (Section 6.2.8), providing contextual actions:
+• Run campaign
+• Protect this location (€5 / 30 days)
+• See example dashboards (Example Locations only)

 --------------------------------------------------------------------